jrief/django-admin-sortable2/docs/source/usage.rst

 .. note:: Since version 2.1, two buttons have been added to the draggable area above each inline
 	form.
 They serve to move that edited item to the begin or end of the list of inlines.

-If we instead want to use the tabluar inline class, then modify the code from above to
+If we instead want to use the tabular inline class, then modify the code from above to

 .. code-block:: python